Black Box Warnings: What Every Nurse Should Know

 black box warning

-What are the roles and responsibilities of a nurse?
+What are the roles and responsibilities of health professionals?

 The National Council of State Boards of Nursing (NCSBN) is the organization that oversees the NCLEX-RN.
 In the Test Plan for the RN licensure examination, one of the responsibilities of a Registered Nurse is to “handle and administer high-risk medications.”